Skip to main content

 (vii) Instruction in the use of commercially packaged glucagon for the treatment of hypoglycemia as prescribed by a licensed health professional authorized to prescribe drugs.
 Teaching must be completed and nursing delegation must be in place prior to administration of glucagon.

-(viii) Instruction that only a licensed nurse shall transcribe a prescription for insulin or prescribed medication for treatment of metabolic glycemic disorders on to a prescribed medication administration record.
+(viii) Instruction that only the delegating nurse or a licensed nurse in coordination/communication with the delegating nurse will transcribe a prescription for insulin or prescribed medication for treatment of metabolic glycemic disorders on to a medication administration record.

-(ix) Performance of successful return demonstration of proficiency in administering subcutaneous injections.
+(ix) Performance of successful return demonstration of proficiency in administering insulin and subcutaneous injections.

-(x) Completion of written examination pursuant to paragraph (D)(1)(d) of this rule.
+(x) Completion of written examination pursuant to paragraph (E)(1)(d) of this rule.

-(xi) Requirements for nursing delegation of subcutaneous injections of insulin and prescribed medication for the treatment of metabolic glycemic disorders.
+(xi) Requirements for nursing delegation of administration of insulin through subcutaneous injection, inhalation, and insulin pump and administration of prescribed medication for the treatment of metabolic glycemic disorders through subcutaneous injection.

-(xii) Requirements for individual-specific training which shall occur after certification and prior to administration of subcutaneous injections of insulin and prescribed medication for the treatment of metabolic glycemic disorders.
-The delegating nurse shall be responsible for the individual-specific training.
+(xii) Requirements for individual-specific training which will occur after certification and prior to administration of insulin through subcutaneous injection, inhalation, and insulin pump and administration of prescribed medication for the treatment of metabolic glycemic disorders through subcutaneous injection.
+The delegating nurse is responsible for the individual-specific training.

 (a) Attend the entire applicable training program.